Gregory Chamitoff: Gallery

-Post NASA Career
+Post-NASA career

-Chamitoff is currently the Lawrence Hargrave Professor of Aeronautical Engineering at the University of Sydney, Australia and a Professor of Engineering Practice in the Aerospace Engineering Department at Texas A&M University in College Station, Texas.
+Chamitoff is currently a Professor of Engineering Practice in the Aerospace Engineering Department at Texas A&M University in College Station, Texas.
 He instructs senior design, human spaceflight operations, and dynamics and controls for aerospace vehicles.
+Chamitoff has also served as the Lawrence Hargrave Professor of Aeronautical Engineering at the University of Sydney, Australia.

 Awards and honors

 Chamitoff has received the following honors and awards: